anvita-kallam/green-prom-planning/README.md

 ## 🎯 About

-Green Prom Planner is a single-page application (SPA) that guides players through planning their prom night while learning about the environmental consequences of their choices.
+Prompact is a single-page application (SPA) that guides players through planning their prom night while learning about the environmental consequences of their choices.
 Each decision affects:

 - **Carbon Footprint** - Environmental impact in kg of CO₂
 - **Popularity Score** - Social appeal of choices (1-10 scale)